Evoland 2: Gameplay

 Evoland 2 is the sequel to the original Evoland, with its graphics style similarly changing as the player travels through time and its varied gameplay styles being revealed as the player moves along the storyline.
 The scenario is based on time travel and different gameplay styles that are linked to the story and the player's actions.
 These gameplay styles pay homage to older games that inspired the developers.
 The game also features a stronger emphasis on narrative than the first.

 The player controls Kuro, an amnesiac boy who is found by a girl named Fina.
 The two travel together and meet different characters, including the demon prince Menos and researcher Velvet, with the ultimate goal of preventing the world's destruction and the end of time itself.
 Using relics known as Magiliths, Kuro and his party can travel between four different time periods, including the present day, a past war, a dystopian future, and the era of an ancient civilization.
 Each historical setting is rendered in its own graphical art style, including Game Boy graphics, 8-bit graphics, 16-bit graphics and 3D graphics.
 By jumping through time, players can change events in the past to alter history and affect the world in the future.

+The majority of the game's fighting system revolves around real-time fighting from a top-down angle, similar to The Legend of Zelda.
+By defeating enemies, Kuro will gain experience points, allowing him to level up and increase his stats, as well as earn Glis, an in-game currency which can be used to purchase items and equipment.
+During gameplay, Kuro is limited to a basic sword attack, but can charge his attack power to summon one of his party members and perform a character-specific special ability: Fina creates a strong wind blast, Menos performs a flaming ground slam, and Velvet fires shards of ice.
+These abilities can be used offensively in combat, as well as to solve puzzles.
+As the game progresses, the player will receive new forms of transportation such as a boat and an airship, allowing them to access more areas of the overworld.

-The majority of the game's fighting system revolves around real-time fighting from a top-down angle.
-The game will often shift to new genres of play at predetermined points in the story, such as a sidescrolling platform game, a match-3 puzzle game, a turn-based role-playing game, a vertically-scrolling shooting game, and a 2D fighting game.
-During the story campaign, players can also attempt to find hidden items scattered around the game world, such as Maana or Orikon Ore to upgrade Kuro and his party, and stars that act as bonus collectibles.
+The game will often shift to new genres of play at predetermined points in the story, such as a side-scrolling platform game, a match-three puzzle game, a turn-based role-playing game, a vertically-scrolling shooting game, and a fighting game.
+During the story campaign, players can also attempt to find hidden items scattered around the game world, such as Orikon Ore to forge stronger equipment for Kuro, Maana to upgrade the other party members, and stars that act as bonus collectibles.
 Additionally, there is a minigame involving cards that one can play as a sidequest, with players able to collect new cards by finding them in chests and winning them from opponents.